TriplyDB/Documentation/docs/generics/JSON-LD-frames.md

 ## The SPARQL Query

 Let's start with the SPARQL query.
-A JSON-LD frame query needs a SPARQL `CONSTRUCT` query to create an RDF graph that is self contained and populated with relevant vocabulary and data.
-The graph in JSON-LD is used as input for the REST API call.
-The SPARQL `CONSTRUCT` query can be designed with API variables.
+A JSON-LD frame query needs a SPARQL Construct query to create an RDF graph that is self contained and populated with relevant vocabulary and data.
+The graph in JSON-LD is used as input for the RESTful API call.
+The SPARQL Construct query can be designed with API variables.

 Do note that API variables with `OPTIONAL`s can sometimes behave a bit different than regular API variables.
 This is due to how SPARQL interprets `OPTIONAL`s.
 If an API variable is used in an `OPTIONAL`, the query will return false positives, as the `OPTIONAL` does not filter out results matching the API-variable.

 Also note that the use of `UNION`s can have unexpected effects on the SPARQL query.
 A union could split up the result set of the SPARQL query.
 Meaning that the SPARQL engine first exhausts the top part of the `UNION` and then starts with the second part of the `UNION`.
 This means that the first part of the result set can be disconnected from the second part.
 If the limit is set too small the result set is separated in two different JSON-LD documents.
 This could result in missing data in the response.

-Finally, please note that it can happen that you set a `pageSize` of `10` but the response contains less than `10` results, while the next page is not empty.
-This is possible as the result set of the `WHERE` clause is limited with a limit and not the `CONSTRUCT` clause.
-This means that two rows of the resulting `WHERE` clause are condensed into a single result in the `CONSTRUCT` clause.
+Finally, please note that it can happen that you set a `pageSize` of `10` but the response contains less than 10 results, while the next page is not empty.
+This is possible as the result set of the `WHERE` clause is limited with a limit and not the Construct clause.
+This means that two rows of the resulting `WHERE` clause are condensed into a single result in the Construct clause.
 Thus the response of the API can differ from the `pageSize`.

 The result is a set of triples according to the query.
 Saving the SPARQL query will resolve in a saved query.
 The saved query has an API URL that we can now use in our cURL command.
 The URL most of the time starts with `api` and ends with `run`.